MicrosoftDocs/architecture-center/docs/example-scenario/ai/real-time-anomaly-detection-conveyor-belt-content.md

 1. Store

    Data collected from IoT sensors (temperature and vibrations) and Time Series API (conveyor belt status) are all time series.
 Time series data is a collection of observations obtained through repeated measurements over time.
 This data is collected as flat files.
-Each flat file is tagged with an IoT Sensor ID and the date and time of collection and stored in [Azure Data Lake](https://azure.microsoft.com/solutions/data-lake).
+Each flat file is tagged with an IoT sensor ID and the date and time of collection and stored in [Azure Data Lake](https://azure.microsoft.com/solutions/data-lake).

 1. AI / machine learning - data preparation and training

    *Data preparation* is the process of gathering, combining, structuring, and organizing data so it can be used to build machine learning models, business intelligence (BI), and analytics and data visualization applications.

    [Azure Databricks](/azure/databricks/scenarios/what-is-azure-databricks) is used to prepare the data before it's used to build models.
-It provides an interactive workspace that enables collaboration between data engineers, data scientists, and machine learning engineers.
+Azure Databricks provides an interactive workspace that enables collaboration between data engineers, data scientists, and machine learning engineers.
 In analytics workflow, Azure Databricks is used to read data from [Azure Data Lake](https://azure.microsoft.com/solutions/data-lake) to perform data wrangling and data exploration.

-   *Model training* is the process of using a machine learning algorithm to learn patterns based on data and pick a suitable model to make predictions.
+   *Model training* is the process of using a machine learning algorithm to learn patterns based on data and pick a suitable model for making predictions.

    [Azure Machine learning](https://azure.microsoft.com/services/machine-learning) is used to train the model.
-Azure Machine Learning is a cloud service that accelerates and manages the machine learning project lifecycle, including training, deploying models, and managing machine learning operations (MLOps).
+Azure Machine Learning is a cloud service that accelerates and manages the machine learning project lifecycle.
+The lifecycle includes training, deploying models, and managing machine learning operations (MLOps).

 1. AI / machine learning - inference